brianz/udacity-sdc-p3/README.md

 The driving data I collected can be broken into two sections:

 - "Normal" driving around the track
+  - Favor left side of track
+  - Favor center of track
+  - Favor right side of track
 - "Hard turns" and critical turns along the track

 ### Normal driving